-In California, you can only perform substitute service once reasonable diligence to perform personal service has been established.
-In practice, this means that 3 attempts must be made before substitute service can be performed.
-When sub-serving, the recipient must be 18 or older and live at the address with the defendant.
+Substitute service can occur once a reasonable effort to perform personal service has been attempted and documented.
+In practice, this means that 3 attempts must be made on 3 different days before substitute service can be performed.

-When considering substitute service at a usual place of mailing, consider the likelihood that the documents will in fact be received by the subject.
-If you do not reasonably believe the sub service will result in the reception of the documents by the subject, most likely neither will the court.
+When considering substitute service at a usual place of mailing, consider the likelihood that the documents will in fact be make it to the appropriate individual.
+If you do not reasonably believe they will, the court likely won't either.

 Substitute service is allowed on the first attempt at private mailbox facilities.
 Private mailbox facilities include UPS and Fed-Ex facilities, as well as smaller privately owned businesses.

 Before service, it must be verified that the person to be served is a box-holder at the location.